 The bottom line for Paul and the rest of the New Testament is this: Is our identity in Christ or is it in our sexuality?
-Promiscuous individuals (this includes engagement with pornography online at adult sites like atube.sex and in magazines) find thoughts of sex consuming their whole lives, you can never get enough sex (in whatever form) to truly satisfy.
-It doesn’t matter if the sexuality is homosexual or heterosexual, if it is the central focus of our lives, we are not identified with Christ.
-While in promiscuity the focus may seem to be on others, it is really an obsession with self and with trying to satisfy needs in a sexual way, needs that can only truly be satisfied in Christ.
+Promiscuous individuals (this includes engagement with pornography) find thoughts of sex consuming their whole lives, you can never get enough to truly satisfy.
+It doesn’t matter if the sexuality is homosexual or heterosexual, if it is the central focus of our lives, we will not be identified with Christ.
+While the focus may seem to be on others, promiscuity is really an obsession with self and with trying to satisfy needs in a sexual way, needs that can only truly be satisfied in Christ.
 When you identify with Christ, He calls you away from this obsession with self to be focused on Him and learn from Him how to focus on others in a healthier way.
-So the core decision of the Christian life is to develop and maintain one’s identity in Christ.
+So the core decision of the Christian life is develop and maintain one’s identity in Christ.
 Being identified with Christ will more and more wean us away from the focus on self that leads us to gratify the desires of the flesh.

 What does all this have to do with LGBTIQ issues?
 The realization that LGBT people may be different from the rest of us, but they are struggling with the same core issues.
 They too have a need for Jesus Christ.
-They too struggle with sinful desires and the only way that they can deal with those desires at the moment is by watching www.porn7.xxx.
-If we demand that they change their orientation, something most seem not able to do even in Christ, the burden becomes exceedingly great and discouraging.
+They too struggle with sinful desires.
+If we demand that they change their orientation, something most seem not able to do, even in Christ, the burden becomes exceedingly great and discouraging.
 It actually hinders their ability to overcome their sinful desires and maintain a life of Christ-like purity in relationship with others.
 When we appreciate the commonness of our struggles we can team up with each other to obtain the best possible outcome in a very challenging world.
 But when we hide our own faults under a guise of moral superiority in relation to LGBT people, we do them a disfavor and make our own moral recovery less likely.
 Through a recognition of our common brokenness and our common call, we can find our way to our common destiny.